 The Church View

-From the church perspective, the first group started will look like
+From the church perspective, the first group started will look like this.

+The elder has a strong relationship with each person and would help build strong relationships all the members of the group they watch over.
 These relationships are represented by the lines.
 They are the leader of a Ten.

 The Neighbourhood View